-Stigma Reduction.
-The Strategic Plan called for reducing stigma and expanding collaboration.
-In Year 2, Nevada's Recovery Community Organization (RCO), Foundations for Recovery (FFR), was funded to work with faith-based communities to enhance their ability to address the opioid crisis.
-Though this initiative was hindered by COVID-19 bringing competing priorities for communities and reducing the ability to meet or train in person, the contracted pastor still delivered four trainings across Nevada.
-During the NCE, FFR continued to work with faith-based communities to enhance their ability to address the opioid crisis.
-In February 2021, an assessment survey was sent to over 1,300 faith leaders in Nevada to understand the most pressing issues and needs for training and support on the topics of substance use, opioids, mental health and suicide prevention including attention to special populations such as veterans.
+During the NCE, Nevada's Recovery Community Organization (RCO), Foundations for Recovery, funding continued to work with faith-based communities to enhance their ability to address the opioid crisis.
+In February, an assessment survey was sent to over 1,300 faith leaders in Nevada to understand the most pressing issues and needs for training and support on the topics of substance use, opioids, mental health and suicide prevention including attention to special populations such as veterans.
 FFR launched The Interfaith Advisory Council webpage in March 2021, as a resource of information on recovery supports, family supports, volunteering, advocacy, and partnering on the Interfaith Recovery Initiative and the Recovery Friendly Workplace Initiative.
 As part of the initiative, monthly community listening sessions were held and 16 FaithNet trainings were delivered to 83 individuals in collaboration with National Alliance on Mental Illness.
 A Nevada Community Faith Leaders Summit, in partnership with the Nevada Governor's and Mayor's Challenge to Prevent Suicide, SAMHSA, and the VA, was held in May 2021 with 89 attendees.
 The Summit was designed for faith leaders to learn about the impact of substance use and mental health on communities, to find resources, and create a larger network.
-In June, 15 individuals attended a three-day Interfaith Initiative Peer Empowerment training.